gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.3.1.0 2013/01/16 Updated the slotmachine-cpp sub-repo URL in .gitmodules from SSH to HTTPS, in an attempt to fix the error TravisCI had while trying to download it. v8.3.0.0 2013/01/16 Added git submodule slotmachine-cpp to 'lib/slotmachine-cpp'.
+v8.4.0.0 2014/01/21 Moved all files from 'src/include/' to 'include/', and created 'api/Clide.hpp' (old 'IncludeJustMe.hpp' file) to conform to new file structure standard, closes #97. v8.3.1.0 2014/01/16 Updated the slotmachine-cpp sub-repo URL in .gitmodules from SSH to HTTPS, in an attempt to fix the error TravisCI had while trying to download it. v8.3.0.0 2014/01/16 Added git submodule slotmachine-cpp to 'lib/slotmachine-cpp'.
 This library adds method-capable callback functionality to C++, closes #95.
 Repalced C-style unrecognised command callback with Slotmachine callback.
-Added info about callbacks to the README. v8.2.4.0 2013/01/14 Renamed code files to follow new convention (i.e. got rid of the 'Clide' prefix), closes #94. v8.2.3.0 2013/01/14 Changed 'Error' to 'ERROR' in 'Clide: Error: Num. of received param...' in 'src/Clide-Rx.cpp', closes #64. v8.2.2.0 2013/01/14 'Rx::Run()' now does not modify the input command message, which is safer and less bug-prone, closes #91.
+Added info about callbacks to the README. v8.2.4.0 2014/01/14 Renamed code files to follow new convention (i.e. got rid of the 'Clide' prefix), closes #94. v8.2.3.0 2014/01/14 Changed 'Error' to 'ERROR' in 'Clide: Error: Num. of received param...' in 'src/Clide-Rx.cpp', closes #64. v8.2.2.0 2014/01/14 'Rx::Run()' now does not modify the input command message, which is safer and less bug-prone, closes #91.
 This also allows string literals to be passed to 'Rx::Run()'.
-Added unit test to test string literal input feature ('test/StringLiteralAsInputToRxRun.cpp'), closes #93. v8.2.1.0 2013/01/14 Stopped clide-cpp calling command callback function if callback was NULL (prevents crashing), closes #90.
-Added unit test(s) for this feature ('test/NullCallbackTests'), closes #92. v8.2.0.0 2013/01/13 Added unit test that makes sure the unrecognised command callback function is not called if the command is recognised. v8.1.0.0 2013/01/13 Added assignable call-back function variable to the Rx class for when there is an unrecognised command.
+Added unit test to test string literal input feature ('test/StringLiteralAsInputToRxRun.cpp'), closes #93. v8.2.1.0 2014/01/14 Stopped clide-cpp calling command callback function if callback was NULL (prevents crashing), closes #90.
+Added unit test(s) for this feature ('test/NullCallbackTests'), closes #92. v8.2.0.0 2014/01/13 Added unit test that makes sure the unrecognised command callback function is not called if the command is recognised. v8.1.0.0 2014/01/13 Added assignable call-back function variable to the Rx class for when there is an unrecognised command.
 You can use this to do your own event handling.
 It also passes a 'char*' to the unrecognised command.
 Added unit test file 'NotRecognisedCmdCallbackTests.cpp' for making sure the callback works as expected. v8.0.0.0 2014/01/13 Added logging funnctionality to clide-cpp.
 Currently added to only the 'Clide::Rx' class.
 Added unit tests for logging functionality ('LoggingTests.cpp').
 Added the '-std=c++0x' compiler flag to the Makefile so that I can use 'enum class xxx' (strongly-typed enumerations). v7.0.1.0 2014/01/10 Added 'const' qualifier to input variable to 'RxBuff::Write()'.
 Improved comments to 'Rx::Run()' in 'Clide-Rx.hpp'. v7.0.0.0 2014/01/09 Added new 'RxBuff' class as a front-end input buffer for the 'Rx' engine.
 Characters can be written to the RxBuff, and RxBuff will call Rx::Go() automatically when it detects the end-of-command character, and clear the buffer, ready for more input.
 Added unit test file for this feature (test/RxBuff.cpp).
 Also fixed recent dates in the README changelog.
 Started using new naming scheme (dropping the Clide from the start of the filename).
 Modified Makefile for automatic dependency generation for 'test/' folder.